-- 1. Exchanged contracts for a disposal of eight acres of surplus land for a significant capital receipt.
-The first tranche of this payment is anticipated between January and July 2023. - 2.
-Planned sale of one acre of surplus land with a high probability of a capital receipt by July 2022 - 3.
-Achieved student number and, therefore, income growth for key aspects of provision including study programme students and apprentices. - 4.
-Continued to review the cost base to ensure efficient use of resources. - 5.
-Ongoing consideration of its curriculum offering to ensure that the most efficient use of its resources is made, with the option to restructure that offering where the cost/benefit analysis dictates this.
+- 1. Achieving student number growth for key aspects of provision including study programme students and apprentices, resulting in income growth of 20% in the last two years. - 2.
+Continuing to review the cost base to ensure efficient use of resources. - 3.
+Reviewing its curriculum offering to ensure that the most efficient use of its resources, with the option to restructure that offering where the cost/benefit analysis dictates this. - 4.
+Actively managing cost of living increases, including the early securing of a fixed price energy deal to April 2024 and the inclusion of projected potential salary increases into the cashflow forecasts.